Heather Stefanson: Cannabis legalization

+Family law reform

 In October 2017, Stefanson established a committee of experts in family law to make recommendations on how to make the system more accessible and less adversarial for couples going through separation and divorce.
-In June 2018, Stefanson announced the committee’s recommendations, which included establishing a three year pilot project in Winnipeg to direct Winnipeg-based family matters to non-adversarial mediation outside of court; creating an administrative office to triage and find more appropriate ways to resolve disputes; and expanding information available to Manitobans about family law related issues.
-In March 2019, Stefanson’s successor as Minister of Justice introduced The Family Law Modernization Act based on the findings of the committee.
+In June 2018, Stefanson announced the committee's recommendations, which included establishing a three-year pilot project in Winnipeg to direct Winnipeg-based family matters to non-adversarial mediation outside of court; creating an administrative office to triage and find more appropriate ways to resolve disputes; and expanding information available to Manitobans about family law related issues.

+In March 2019, Stefanson's successor as Minister of Justice introduced The Family Law Modernization Act based on the findings of the committee.
 The law included changes that would allow separating couples to resolve child custody, support, and property matters without going to court.
-The provincial government eventually launched a Family Resolution Service to resolve matters earlier and outside the tradition court process.The government estimated the new service would save Manitoba families up to $41 million in court and legal fees.
+The provincial government eventually launched a Family Resolution Service to resolve matters earlier and outside the traditional court process.
+The government estimated the new service would save Manitoba families up to $41 million in court and legal fees.

+Queen's Counsel Act

-In March 2018, Stefanson introduced legislation reinstating the Queen’s Counsel designation for Manitoba lawyers who have served for at least 10 years and have demonstrated outstanding practice as a lawyer among other contributions.
-In October 2018, Stefanson’s predecessor issued the first call for nominations for Queen’s Counsel appointments.
-In June 2019, the Minister of Justice made the first Queen’s Counsel appointments since the practice ended under the former NDP government in 2001.
+In March 2018, Stefanson introduced legislation reinstating the Queen's Counsel designation for Manitoba lawyers who have served for at least 10 years and have demonstrated outstanding practice as a lawyer among other contributions.
+In October 2018, Stefanson's predecessor issued the first call for nominations for Queen's Counsel appointments.
+In June 2019, the Minister of Justice made the first Queen's Counsel appointments since the practice ended under the former NDP government in 2001.

+Minister of Families

+Stefanson was sworn in as Minister of Families in a ceremony at the Manitoba Legislature on August 1, 2018.
+She also retained her position as Deputy Premier.